mpg-age-bioinformatics/cluster_first_steps/README.md

 Bevor creating namespaces you need a team where you are in and can add members.

-The URLs for your Images will look like this: hub.age.mpg.de/namespace/image:version So in case of a user this could be: hub.age.mpg.de/drosskopp/debian:jessie You can use them with docker and shifterimg
+The URLs for your Images will look like this: hub.age.mpg.de/namespace/image:version

+So in case of a user this could be: hub.age.mpg.de/drosskopp/debian:jessie

+You can use these URLs with docker and shifterimg

 **Teams**